 If you have your InfluxDB credentials configured in the CLI, you can install this template with:

-The GitHub Monitoring Template uses the GitHub Telegraf plugin to collect the metrics that are stored in InfluxDB, which are then visualized in the included dashboard.
+This template uses the HAProxy Telegraf Plugin to collect metrics about HAProxy and store them in InfluxDB, which is then presented in the included dashboard.

 To find out more information about environmental variables within the Telegraf configuration, consult the following link.

-Some of the most important GitHub metrics that you should proactively monitor include:
+Some of the most important HAProxy monitoring metrics that you should proactively monitor include: